-The tax assessed for the year is different from the standard rate of corporation tax in the UK of 19% up to 31 March 2023 and 25% from 1 April 2023 (2022: 19%).
+The tax assessed for the year is different from the standard rate of corporation tax in the UK of 25% (2023: 23.5% being 19% up to 31 March 2023 and 25% from 1 April 2023).
 The differences are explained as follows:

-2023 £'000 2022 £'000
+2024 £'000 2023 £'000

-Loss for the year before tax (2,251) (3,007)
+Loss for the year before tax (1,334) (2,251)

 Tax calculated by rate of tax on the result

-Effective rate for year at 23.5% (2022: 19%) (529) (571)
+Effective rate for year at 25% (2023: 23.5%) (334) (529)

-Fixed asset differences 1 (2)
+Fixed asset differences 31 1

-Expenses not deductible for tax purposes 38 24
+Expenses not deductible for tax purposes 1 38

-R&D tax relief (38) (39)
+R&D tax relief - (38)

-Movement in deferred tax not recognised 451 520
+Movement in deferred tax not recognised 302 451

-Surrender of tax losses for R&D tax credit refund 40 16
+Surrender of tax losses for R&D tax credit refund - 40

-R&D tax credit not yet recognised 37 52
+R&D tax credit not yet recognised - 37

-R&D tax credit in respect of previous periods (71) (120)
+R&D tax credit in respect of previous periods - (71)

-Total income tax credit (71) (120)
+Total income tax credit - (71)

 Symphony Environmental Limited continues to undertake research and development work which results in a research and development tax credit being made repayable to the company by HMRC in exchange for tax losses surrendered by the company at a tax rate of 14.5%.
 As in prior years, the group has chosen to recognise such cash tax credits in its financial statements, once the relevant research and development claim has been accepted and repaid by HMRC.
 Usually this is shortly after the submission of the company's tax return.
-The cash tax credit of £71,000 shown above relates to a repayment made by HMRC in relation to the year ended 31 December 2022 (£120,000 relates to the year ended 31 December 2021).
+The cash tax credit of £nil shown above relates to a repayment made by HMRC in relation to the year ended 31 December 2023 (£71,000 relates to the year ended 31 December 2021).

-In calculating the overall tax charge for the Group for the period, Symphony Environmental Limited has provisionally included a portion of the anticipated research and development claim for year ended 31 December 2023 to increase the trading losses made available for surrender to Symphony Environmental Technologies plc as group relief.
+In calculating the overall tax charge for the Group for the period, Symphony Environmental Limited has provisionally included a portion of the anticipated research and development claim for year ended 31 December 2024 to increase the trading losses made available for surrender to Symphony Environmental Technologies plc as group relief.

 In doing so, the overall current year tax charge for the Group for the period has been reduced to £nil.
 Symphony Environmental Limited intends to surrender any remaining trading losses, not claimed as group relief, in exchange for a cash tax credit.
 The Group expects to be able to recognise this cash tax credit within next year's financial statements once this is repaid.